arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 Unfortunately, there are no ways to ban the `catch` keyword and mentally map it to the `panic` invocation.
 It is still possible to control this in the scope of a codebase, but it doesn’t scale well with the growing number of developers.
+In-house Lint checks might help.

 # Bonus: RxJava